Queenstown Airport

 Queenstown International Airport is an international airport located in Frankton, Otago, New Zealand, which serves the resort town of Queenstown.
-The airport handled 2.10 million passengers as of 2024, making it the fourth busiest airport in New Zealand by passenger traffic.
+The airport handled 2.7 million passengers in the calendar year 2025, making it the fourth busiest airport in New Zealand by passenger total passenger traffic.
 The airport is known for its scenery and challenging approach to land due to the nearby high terrain and proximity to housing.